Have you ever felt like your natural remedy failed? You’re not alone!

 Still, your baby’s skin is itchy, or the ears won’t clear, or he continues with stomach pain.

 You feel like you’ve tried it all, and you’re simply tired.

 To top it off, you’re carrying around a heavy burden of guilt.
 You blame yourself for not trying hard enough.

-Perhaps you ate a poor diet during pregnancy (if you had known about good nutrition then, then maybe your baby would be OK now).
+Perhaps you ate a poor diet during pregnancy (you wonder if you had known about good nutrition then, maybe your baby would be OK now).